ArchivedBay/My-Portfolio/README.md

 ### Edit : 6/6/18
  - Complete rework of responsiveness, for now only one media query, additional queries to come later
  - ### Stopped using react for now
-    - My reason for this is as I am not as proficient as I'd like to be in React at the moment, I wanted to get a working layout up FIRST and then over time refactor it to use react, instead of just piling things ontop without really seeing the bigger picture or understanding how it worked.
+    - My reason for this is as I am not as proficient as I'd like to be in React at the moment, I wanted to get a working layout up FIRST and then over time refactor it to use react, instead of just piling things ontop without really seeing the bigger picture or understanding how it worked. ***You can still find the original react code in the 'first-project' folder.***

  - Inclusion of app.js which features a nav-bar effect that changes the background-color and color properties to be more readable as the user scrolls into a darker section of the background-image.